davidmalcolm/gcc-python-plugin/docs/passes.rst

    Returns a tuple of `gcc.Pass` instances, giving the 5 top-level passes within GCC's tree of passes, in the order described above.

+.. classmethod:: gcc.Pass.get_by_name(name)

+   Get the gcc.Pass instance for the pass with the given name, raising ValueError if it isn't found

 .. py:class:: gcc.Pass